ERPClaw's Shopify Integration: Free, Open Source, in Private Beta

 Our co-founders spent years implementing enterprise ERP rollouts and shipping operations software.
 We know exactly which parts of a million-dollar ERP are genuinely complex and which parts are just expensive.
 Shopify accounting is in the second category.

 The math behind double-entry bookkeeping has not changed since 1494.
 The work in a Shopify accounting app is plumbing: read the API, parse the schema, post to a GL, reconcile the payout.
-None of it justifies $229 per month, and certainly not for the merchants who need it most.
+None of it justifies a recurring monthly fee, and certainly not for the merchants who need it most.

 ERPClaw is what happens when you write the spec precisely, hand it to Claude, and refuse to charge for commodity business logic.